-Description: Specifies whether the MAX performs ASBR calculations.
-ASBRs (autonomous system border routers) perform calculations related to external routes.
-The MAX imports external routes from RIP-for example, when it establishes a WAN link with a caller that does not support OSPF-and the ASBR calculations are always performed.
-If you must prevent the MAX from performing ASBR calculations, you can disable the calculations by setting this parameter.
+Description: Specifies whether the MAX performs Autonomous System Boundary Router (ASBR) calculations.

+ASBRs perform calculations related to external routes.
+Typically, when the MAX imports external routes from RIP (for example, when it establishes a WAN link with a caller that does not support OSPF), it performs the ASBR calculations for those routes.
+However, you can set the Enable ASBR parameter to No to prevent the MAX from performing ASBR calculations and advertising ASE entries.

-Usage: Specify Yes or No. Yes is the default and should be used for most installations.
+Usage: Specify Yes or No. The default is Yes.

-- Yes means the MAX performs normal operations related to external routes. - No means the MAX does not perform the standard ASBR calculations.
+- Yes specifies that the MAX performs ASBR calculations. - No specifies that the MAX does not perform ASBR calculations.